charlotte-zee/charlotte-zee/README.md

 > 💡 Exploring C# & .NET to make small, meaningful tools
 > ✨ Experimenting with automation and extensions
 > 🖥️ Quietly building in the background
-> 🎧 Often found coding with anime OSTs and coffee
+> 🎧 Often found vibe coding with anime OSTs and coffee

 ---